MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/ithreadproxy-structure.md

 ```

 ### Parameters
- `switchState`
+*switchState*<br/>
 Indicates the state of the thread proxy that is executing the switch.
 The parameter is of type `SwitchingProxyState`.

 ### Remarks
  Use `SwitchOut` if you need to disassociate a context from the virtual processor root it is executing on, for any reason.
 Depending on the value you pass in to the parameter `switchState`, and whether or not it is executing on a virtual processor root, the call will either return immediately or block the thread proxy associated with the context.
 It is an error to call `SwitchOut` with the parameter set to `Idle`.
 Doing so will result in an [invalid_argument](../../../standard-library/invalid-argument-class.md) exception.